troysalt/troysalt.github.io/cv.md

 **Undergraduate Researcher** - North Carolina State University
 Raleigh, NC | *Jun 2018 - Aug 2018*
 Studied methods of assessing soil water infiltration using sprinkle, single-ring, and double-ring infiltrometers.
 The objective was to determine whether more practical devices (i.e. small diameter single-ring) are accurate enough for soil assessment, especially for agriculture.
 The program, the Basic Environmental Soil Science Training (BESST), is funded by the National Science Foundation (NSF).
 I was advised by Dr. Josh Heitman and Dr. Aziz Amoozegar of NC State University.
-The research was presented at the Soil Science Society of America Meeting in January 2019, and we are working on writing a paper to Agriculture & Environmental Letters.
+The research was presented at the Soil Science Society of America Meeting in January 2019, and we are working on writing a paper to *Agriculture & Environmental Letters*.

 **GIS Consultant** - Mission Street Parks Conservancy
 Salem, OR | *Feb 2018 - Mar 2018*